9 Common macOS Mojave Problems & How to Fix Them Fast

-This guide will show you how to fix macOS Mojave problems on your own without waiting for an update of visiting an Apple Store.
+This guide will show you how to fix macOS Mojave problems on your own without waiting for an update or visiting an Apple Store.
+If you are experiencing power issues when your Mac is sleeping or slow performance when working with large files.

-The all new macOS Mojave update is out now and it packs in a lot of cool new features, but it also brings a collection of problems and issues that can stop you from getting work done or using your computer.
+The macOS Mojave update arrived last year with a lot of cool new features, but it also brings a collection of problems and issues that can stop you from getting work done or using your computer.
+The latest macOS Mojave 10.14.6 update packs in additional features including Apple News+ and other key upgrades, but it may bring some problems.

 While Apple happily lists all the cool new features, they don’t go into detail on the errors and bugs that came with macOS Mojave.
 Here are the biggest macOS Mojave problems;